Public decision list college of mayor and Alderman May 6, 2020

 undermining in Brabant - Zeeland. / Hans Gaillard

-cooperating authorities.
+collaborative government for some time.
 The complexity of preventing, but also successfully tackling serious crime and related undermining, requires a long-term and more structural embedding and related resources.
 By signing this covenant, the municipality of Son and Breugel takes responsibility for the financial contribution to the structural approach and embedding of the regional approach to undermining.

-1. To approve the covenant "Alliance of municipal and provincial governments against undermining in Brabant and Zeeland".
+1. to approve the covenant "Alliance of municipal and provincial governments against undermining in Brabant and Zeeland"

 2. to sign the covenant.